adithyaubale2006-hub/ADITHYA-GENAI/projects/AI_ChatBot/README.md

 ## Project Goal

-This project is part of my journey toward becoming a Generative AI Engineer.
+ASTER AI is part of my journey toward becoming a Generative AI Engineer.

-The chatbot serves as a foundation for building more advanced applications involving:
+The project provides a foundation for building more advanced AI applications involving:

 ```text
 LLMs